jafossum/GO-gRPC-Gateway/README.md

 ### gRPC Server

-For any of this to work, the gPRC server must be running, as this is the one receiving all the request, either from the gRPC client, or through the HTTP proxy created by the grpc-gateway.
+For any of this to work, the gPRC server must be running, as this is the one receiving all the request, either from the gRPC client, or through the HTTP proxy created by the grpc-gateway. gRPC server exposes port `50051`

     $ cd server
     $ go run server.go